 - Music: Have tunes!
 You might use a bluetooth speaker or another type of audio setup.

-Deciding on the Location and Time
+1. Choose a Location and Time

 - Decide Where You Want to Have Your Barbecue: Great barbecue parties are easy, whether they are held in the back yard, apartment terrace, or outside spaces where grills are available.
 You can also bring your own small grill to the park, beach, or lawn of your building or park.
 A small barbecue on a crowded apartment terrace is just as much fun as a big one in the backyard!
 Are you worried about rain?
 No problem!
 Just grill and have everyone eat inside.
 It will still be fun, festive, and delicious!